johanbook/docs/devops/deployment.md

 deployment directly from source code.
 The Cloud Foundry service analyzes your code to see what language it is and then employs a suiting buildpack (a script for compiling the app).
 It then configures the app, does some health checks and deploys it.
-Examples of providers of Cloud Foundry are: Heroku, IBM and [].
+Examples of providers of Cloud Foundry are: Heroku and IBM.

 ## Docker Swarm